arizvisa/ida-minsc/docs/static/install.rst

 into.
 After it has been modified, when starting up IDA you should then notice that the "About Minsc" menu item is listed under your currently installed plugins.

-If using an **older** version of IDA Pro, one may need to use the previous installation methodology at section :ref:`1.6<install-older>` to ensure that IDA-Minsc is loaded immediately after IDA has been started.
+However, if you are using an "older" version of IDA Pro, you may need to use the previous installation methodology (at section :ref:`1.6<install-older>`).
+This ensures that IDA-Minsc is loaded immediately after IDA has been started.
 To install it in this manner, the idea is that the "``idapythonrc.py``" file from the IDA-Minsc repository is executed by IDAPython when the user starts up IDA.
-This is done by cloning the IDA-Minsc repository **directly** into the IDA user directory.
+This is done by cloning the IDA-Minsc repository directly into the IDA user directory.
 This way when IDA starts, IDA-Minsc will then empty out the default namespace and replace it with its own.

+In summary, you will be performing the following steps.

+    1. Ensure that Git is installed, IDA Pro works and you can use IDAPython.
+    2. Using Git, clone the repository at https://github.com/arizvisa/ida-minsc in a directory of your choosing.
+    3. Install the Python requirements using the Python package manager (``pip``) with the ``"requirements.txt"`` file in the plugin directory.
+    4. Edit the ``"plugins/minsc.py"`` file in the plugin directory so that it points at whatever directory you cloned the repository into.
+    5. Deploy your modified ``"plugins/minsc.py"`` file into the "plugins" sub-directory of your IDA user directory.
+    6. Run IDA Pro and ensure that the plugin is listed and works.

+That's it!

 ---------------------
 Software Requirements
 ---------------------

-This plugin requires IDA Pro disassembler [:ref:`1<software-references>`] to be installed along with the IDAPython plugin.
-To update the IDA-Minsc plugin, the Git [:ref:`2<software-references>`] software is also required.
-This makes you responsible for updating with regards to any newer features and avoids using the many auto-updating systems that are pervasive throughout software.
+This plugin requires IDA Pro disassembler [:ref:`1<software-references>`] to be installed along with its IDAPython plugin.
+To download the IDA-Minsc plugin, the Git [:ref:`2<software-references>`] software is also required.
+This puts the responsibility for updating the software in your hands and forces you to update it yourself.
+This is preferred by the author instead of running arbitrary scripts over the internet, mostly because the author is vehemently opposed to the many auto-updating systems that are pervasive throughout all of our software.
 You may download Git at [:ref:`3<software-references>`] and then run it in order to get it installed.
 This should put "``git``" within your ``PATH`` and allow you to run it from the command line.
-This is necessary as it will be used for cloning the repository [:ref:`4<software-references>`] containing the actual plugin.
+This is necessary as it will be used for cloning the repository [:ref:`4<software-references>`] that contains the actual plugin.

 Currently, IDA versions 6.8 up to 7.7.220125 [:ref:`5<software-references>`] are
-supported along with ``both`` versions of the Python interpreter [:ref:`6<software-references>`].
-This includes the Python 3.x series and the older Python 2.x series.
-The installation steps described within this document assume that you have Python 3.9 installed [:ref:`7<software-references>`] and that it is also accessible via the command line.
+supported by the plugin along with both versions of the Python interpreter [:ref:`6<software-references>`].
+This means that both the **Python 3.x** series **and** the older **Python 2.x** series should be usable.
+However, the installation steps described within this document assume that you have Python 3.9 installed [:ref:`7<software-references>`] and that it is also accessible via the command line.
 If this is not the case, you may need to follow additional steps in order to install Python and get it working within your instance of IDA Pro.
+If your situation is different, please contact the author at [:ref:`8<software-references>`], so that the documentation can be updated.

-If you have installed IDA and realized that another plugin in which you are interested in requires a different version of Python, please review the `Downgrading the IDAPython version to Python 2.x for other plugins`_ section for your platform in order to switch between them.
-To be clear, none of this is required for the IDA-Minsc plugin and is instead only described in order to support older versions of other plugins that you may need.
+If you have already installed IDA and realized that another plugin that you are interested in using requires you to use Python 2.x for it to work, please review the `Downgrading the IDAPython version to Python 2.x for other plugins`_ section for your platform which describes how to switch between them.
+To be clear, none of this is required for the IDA-Minsc plugin and is instead only described in order to support older versions of other plugins that you may use in your endeavors.

 Cloning the repository
 ----------------------

 To install the plugin, the contents of the repository will need to be cloned with Git into a directory of your choosing.
-After you have downloaded Git [:ref:`3<software-references>`] and installed it, you should then be able to clone the repository containing the plugin [:ref:`4<software-references>`] into your desired installation directory.
+After you have downloaded the Git software and installed it [:ref:`3<software-references>`], you should then be able to clone the repository containing the plugin [:ref:`4<software-references>`] into your desired installation directory.
 If you're using the command line to clone the plugin repository, you will first need to navigate to your desired installation directory and then you can run the following if "``git``" is within your ``PATH``.

 .. code-block:: sh